-The London Borough of Hammersmith and Fulham is fortunate to have 45 conservation areas covering almost half of the Borough.
-These have been designated in recognition of the importance of the historic and architectural heritage in our Borough.
-As Cabinet Member for Environment, Transport and Residents Services, I am committed to the preservation of these areas with the help of residents and local groups, so that they continue to enhance the quality of life in the Borough and so that they survive as good examples of our heritage for future generations.
+The London Borough of Hammersmith and Fulham is fortunate to have 44 conservation areas covering almost half of the Borough.
+These have been designated in recognition of the importance of the architectural and historic interest of our Borough.
+As Cabinet Member for Environment, Transport and Residents' Services, I am committed to the preservation and enhancement of these areas with the help of residents and local groups, so that they continue to enhance the quality of life in the Borough and so that they survive as good examples of our heritage for future generations.

-This Character profile describes the special character of the Lakeside / Sinclair / Blythe Road Conservation Area, identifying interesting historical facts, identifying notable structures, the special importance of its townscape value, and showing how buildings, open spaces and the public realm can work together to create an environment worthy of protection.
+This Character Profile describes the special character of the Lakeside / Sinclair / Blythe Road Conservation Area, identifying interesting historical facts, identifying notable structures, the special importance of its townscape value, and showing how buildings, open spaces and the public realm can work together to create an environment worthy of protection.

-I would like to thank all local groups and individuals who have helped to prepare these profiles.
+I would like to thank all local groups and individuals who have helped to prepare this profile.

-Through the consultation process the documents have evolved to represent not only Officers' assessment of the conservation area, but those of the local amenity societies and residents groups active in the area.
+Through the consultation process the documents have evolved to represent not only officers' assessment of the conservation area, but those of the local amenity societies and resident groups active in the area.
 I hope these profiles will now provide extra assistance in the stewardship and preservation of what is best in the Borough.